-For the current year's taxes, the difference between market value and present-use value is also a deferred tax and would therefore not be due, whether or not the tax bills have actually been generated for the current year.
+Based on this analysis, it is the opinion of DOR that, for the current year's taxes, the difference between market value and present-use value is also a deferred tax and would therefore be subject to the provisions of the Set and Variable Exceptions, whether or not the tax bills have actually been generated for the current year.

 Under the provisions of G.S.
-105-277.4(d), all four years of deferred taxes are forgiven and the lien for the deferred taxes for all four years is extinguished.
+105-277.4(d), all four years of deferred taxes are subject to the provisions of the Set and Variable Exceptions.